etreed14/DMLLC/README.md

 2. Deploy:

-3. Trigger via Eventarc on file upload to
+3. Trigger via Eventarc on file upload to summary